 - You dictate your repayment plan.
 With an amortized loan, your repayment schedule must be five years or less.
 Your repayments must be made regularly.
 This includes weekly, bi-weekly, monthly or quarterly payments.
 (You cannot make a single lump sum repayment or semi-annual payments.)
 Your loan’s interest rate must be consistent with interest rates being applied to other loans.

-Manage 401(k) Loans with Royal Legal Solutions
+Invest with Royal Legal Solutions

 At Royal Legal Solutions, our experts take pleasure in seeing your retirement account excel.
 Speak with one of our knowledgeable experts today to find out more about how Royal Legal Solutions can help you make the most of your 401(k) contributions and loans.